y330/FragmentQR/index.md

 Mobile operating systems(that support scanning the QR code)

 1.  **Android works**(check browsers below)
-2.  **iOS doesn't work**
+2.  **iOS doesn't work(yet)**  ⚠ If you have tried this extension and scanned the QR code with your iPhone and the text gets highlighted in yellow, please send me an email
 3.  **IPadOS to be determined**

-All other devices(Link that is copied to clipboard) 4.
+All other devices(using the text fragment URL) 4.
 Pretty much the same browsers work on Mac, Windows, and Linux but still check to make sure whoever you send the link to is running one of the OS/browser combination below.

 [Let me know](https://bit.ly/feature_request_form) if you want your operating system or browser to appear in the table below.